OpenPrinting/openprinting.github.io/_pages/current.md

 ![Options for Epson inkjet printer in the Gutenprint Printer Application](../assets/images/gutenprint-printer-app-screenshot-stp-tx810fw-defaults-20210921-1.png)

+*Options for Epson inkjet printer in the Gutenprint Printer Application*

 ### Native HPLIP Printer Application
 Another printer driver which is under active developemtn and therefore should be available as native Printer Application, maintained by its developers, is [HPLIP](https://developers.hp.com/hp-linux-imaging-and-printing/) (HP Linux Imaging and Printing).
 Blocker on suggesting the HPLIP developers at HP to create a Printer Application from it is the missing [scanning support](#scanner-applications) in PAPPL, as many of HP's printers are multi-function devices and the classic HPLIP driver also includes a SANE driver for the scanners.

 For the printing part of HP's devices we have at least a [retro-fitting Printer Application](https://github.com/OpenPrinting/hplip-printer-app) for the time being, even with support for HP's proprietary plugin.

 ![Installing HPLIP's proprietary plugin in the HPLIP Printer Applications](../assets/images/hplip-printer-app-screenshot-plugin-install-20211011-1.png)

+*Installing HPLIP's proprietary plugin in the HPLIP Printer Applications*

 ### Braille Printer Application
 Accessibilty is an important part of an operating system for everyone's daily use.
 This does not only mean an accessible user interface but also support for devices which serve for accessibility, like Braille embossers for written communication with blind people.
 Therefore we need to support them like we support usual printers, which deposit visible markings on the media surface.